dupypy/stroke-orientation/README.md

 * Detect strokes and fit the strokes with segments.
 * Generate a statistic histogram, with percentage of counts as a function of orientation.
 * Highlight orientations with different colors on the line segments image.
-* Match two images by rotation and output the rotation angle and KL Divergence (the distance between two angular distributions).
+* Align two images by rotation and output the rotation angle that yields minimum KL divergence.

 ## Usage and Examples